View Cancer Clinical Trials

 - Evaluate patient levels of AAG at Baseline and changes in AAG levels during the treatment period

 - Provide a personally signed and dated informed consent form prior to initiation of any study-related procedures that are not considered standard of care.

 - Male or female ≥ 18 years of age at time of informed consent.

 - Patients with confirmed multiple myeloma whose treatment history must include all of the following:

 - Received at least 2 prior treatment regimens, including bortezomib and an IMiD (e.g., lenalidomide, thalidomide, pomalidomide).
 Induction therapy and stem cell transplant +/- maintenance are to be considered as a single regimen.

-- Refractory disease, defined as documented disease progression during or within 60 days of completing the last myeloma therapy.
+- Refractory disease, defined as either failure to achieve an MR or better during the last myeloma therapy, or documented disease progression during or within 60 days of completing the last myeloma therapy.

 - Measurable multiple myeloma disease, defined as meeting at least 1 of the following criteria within 14 days prior to randomization: